uimirror/deploy-script/README.md

 Check out this project and run <pre>./autodeploy.sh -r uimirror/uim_api.git</pre>
 <code>-r specifies the branch name to use</code>
 <code>-h or --help for complete user guide</code>

+in case of any issues while deploying at aws:
+<pre>Manually login to aws client and run ./ec2deploy.sh</pre>

+In case to kill any process by pid or port
+<pre>Manually login to aws client, navigate to the project distrubution/scripts and run ./stop.sh -p <port_numers_comma_seperated> -i <pid_comma_seperated></pre>

 # Supporting Platform